MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How input parameters are estimated</b> </summary>location-specific contact matrices for different scenarios</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>1) addresses the question of ICU and hospital capacity 2) simulates the impact of lockdown of different durations and exit strategies 3) exploits the structure of contacts in function of age, activity and place </details>
+<details><summary> <b>Comment/issues</b> </summary>1) addresses the question of ICU and hospital capacity 2) simulates the impact of lockdown of different durations and exit strategies 3) exploits the structure of contacts in function of age, activity and place </details></br>

-##The effect of control strategies to reduce social mixing on outcomes of the COVID-19 epidemic in Wuhan, China: a modelling study
+## The effect of control strategies to reduce social mixing on outcomes of the COVID-19 epidemic in Wuhan, China: a modelling study
 ### General information
 **Authors** : Kiesha Prem, Yang Liu, Timothy W Russell, Adam J Kucharski, Rosalind M Eggo, Nicholas Davies</br>
 **Publication date** : 25/03</br>